ddah23/FileDropper/README.md

 FileDropper announces itself on the network using mDNS (Bonjour) and listens for other instances doing the same.
 Each device also sends a UDP heartbeat every second so that peers can detect disconnects faster than mDNS alone allows.

 When you select a device and drop a file, FileDropper uploads it over HTTP to that device on port `3737`.
 If you drop a folder, FileDropper compresses it to a temporary `.zip` file first and the receiving device extracts it automatically.

-Every transfer is recorded in a local history that persists between sessions.
+> [!NOTE]
+> All devices must be on the same WiFi network.

 ## Requirements

 - [Node.js](https://nodejs.org/) 22.12.0 or later.
-- All devices must be on the same local network and able to reach each other on ports `3737` (TCP) and `3738` (UDP).
+- All devices must be able to reach each other on ports `3737` (TCP) and `3738` (UDP).

 ## Installation